 - Lianying Shan

 We strongly encourage students of Japanese language to study in Japan.
 Gustavus has student exchange relationships with Kansai Gaidai University in Osaka and Hosei University in Tokyo.
 For a description of the Japanese Studies major and minor, please see “Japanese Studies.”

 101, 102 Beginning Japanese I, II (1 course, 1 course) Intensive study of basic skills in Japanese for beginners.
 Emphasis will be on oral-aural practice of the language.
 Reading and writing will be practiced also using Japanese syllabaries and selected Chinese characters.
 JPN-101 with a minimum grade of “C” or the instructor’s permission is a prerequisite for JPN-102.
-Offered annually.
+GLOBL, Offered annually.

 201, 202 Intermediate Japanese I, II (1 course, 1 course) A continuation of both oral-aural and reading-writing skills development with expanded use of grammatical forms and Chinese characters.
 Prerequisite: JPN-102 and JPN-201 each with a minimum grade of “C” respectively.
 GLOBL, Offered annually.

 251, 252 Conversation and Composition I, II (1 course, 1 course) These courses are designed to give students the opportunity to further develop skills in listening, speaking, reading and writing.
 Prerequisite: JPN-202/JPN-251.
 Offered occasionally.